whiskey/markdown-cv/index.md

 ## Currently

-Working on learning platform for [Adapt courses](https://www.adaptlearning.org) hosted on the Telekom Cloud
+Working on an iOS app & SDK in the automotive industry.

 ## Core Skills